Roehr Motorcycle Company: V-Roehr

 Roehr introduced the V-Roehr production motorcycle in March 2007.
 The 1130 was to be powered by a 180 hp supercharged Harley Davidson 1250 cc "Revolution" engine.
 Production of the first 50 bikes was scheduled to begin in 2008.
 The cost was US$39,995.
 The fuel tank, with a capacity of 12 litres, was placed under the seat, with a "dummy" tank being a cover of the airbox and intake of the V-Rod engine.
 Side-mounted Honda radiators were used to create a slim profile.
 In late 2008 an updated version of the 1130 - the 1250 - using the 1,250cc version of the Revolution engine, fitted with a Rotrex supercharger.
 It was the most powerful production motorcycle available in the United States, at 180 hp.
 As well as an increase in engine capacity, the price increased to $US49,999.

-Unfortunately for Roehr, the 2008 global financial crisis stopped demand for a high-price limited production motorcycle.
+Demand for a high-price limited production motorcycle dropped during the Great Recession.
 Eleven of Roehr's twelve deposits for the 1250 were cancelled.

 eSupersport and eSuperbike

 In 2009 Roehr produced a pair of electric sport bikes, based on a Hyosung GT250 chassis.
 Roehr wanted to build his own chassis, but adapting the Hyosung saved him $US15,000.
 The eSupersport had a single motor developing the equivalent of 48 hp, while the eSuperbike had two motors developing the equivalent of 96 hp.
 The battery in the eSuperbike consists of 240 individual cells; the eSupersport pack is made of 180 cells.
-Range was between 70–100 miles.
+Range was between 70 and 100 miles.
 The eSupersport sold for US$16,965 and the eSuperbike for US$27,595.
 There were no sales, and Roehr stopped production of all motorcycles in 2012.